DanielRicklin/MobileApplication/README.md

 # My application

 This application is based on Vue Onsen UI Kitchen Sink [here](https://onsenui.github.io/vue-onsenui-kitchensink/).
-This is made with Vue.js and OnsenUI, for android app.
+This is made with Vue.js and OnsenUI, for an android app.

 ## Build Setup